nteract/hydrogen/README.md

 #### Linux

 For Debian/Ubuntu based variants, you'll need `libzmq3-dev` (preferred) or alternatively `libzmq-dev`.
-For RedHat/CentOS/Fedora based variants, you'll need `zeromq` and `zeromq-devel`.
+For RedHat/CentOS/Fedora/openSUSE based variants, you'll need `zeromq` and `zeromq-devel`.
+For Arch Linux based variants, you'll need `zeromq` or `zeromq3` (which has to be built from the <abbr title="Arch User Repository">AUR</abbr>).
+For Gentoo Linux based variants, you'll need `net-libs/zeromq`.

-If you have Python and pip setup, install the notebook directly:
+If you have Python and pip setup, install the notebook directly, via running (as root):

 ```
 pip install ipython[notebook]